 The city itself is witnessing parallel and divergent paths of redevelopment on either side of the Neretva.
 Whilst the ‘East’ regenerates its Ottoman architecture and heritage (though many buildings remain abandoned), the former front-line on the predominantly Croat side is simply being knocked down and replaced, the diversity of Mostar’s skyline rapidly replaced by monotony.
 In the process, there is a profound danger that the new Mostar will turn its back on the old; that the destruction of the city’s cultural heritage through war will be eternalised in peace.

 In ‘Čudna jadna – od mostara grada’, one of the most famous songs about the city, Biba endures a “strange pain from the city of Mostar”, having been “hurt by love”.
 And so it is that many leave Mostar with a similar pain; the pain of the destruction wrought on the Old Bridge.
 Mostar’s people are rarely discussed, the victims of the war being harder to grasp compared to the destruction of a bridge.
 And yet it is the youth of Mostar who grapple to contend with the legacies of a conflict that preceded their existence.
 The Old Gymnasium is one place where desegregation is gradually but surely occurring; a place that will hopefully become not only a symbol but also a source of reconciliation and co-existence.
 Mostar remains divided, but we all must cut across and delve into these divides.

-This piece was originally published by Balkanist Magazine and is available by clicking here.
+This piece was originally published by Balkanist Magazine.